-The most popular myths spread about the Canadian immigration system often revolve around money and time, making it appear that spouses have few other options than to pay a lot of money or wait for a decade to get into Canada.
+The most popular myths spread about the Canadian immigration system often revolve around money and time, making it appear that spouses that want to immigrate have few other options than to pay a lot of money or wait for a decade to get into Canada.
 Here are some of those myths...

-You Can Buy A Sponsorship
+Myth #1 » You Can Buy a Spousal Sponsorship

-The Canadian Immigration System does, however, consist of numerous policies designed to accommodate citizenship applications through many different sponsorship programs.
+The Canadian Immigration System does consist of numerous policies designed to accommodate applying for citizenship through many different family sponsorship programs.
 At the same time, these laws are also intended to protect Canadian citizens, immigrants, and refugees from those who would take advantage of the system.

 Although there used to be a waiting period that forced spouses to endure a conditional citizenship period before being granted permanent residency, Canadians have recently voted in a Liberal government that abolished the waiting period that the Conservatives had enacted in 2012, reducing the time it takes to achieve citizenship.